 - Evening grosbeaks, a large yellow seed-eating finch with a very large beak (‘gros’ means large in French).
 Evening grosbeaks used to be abundant but are declining because their summer food, the spruce budworm, has declined in recent decades.

 - Pine siskins, a small, brown, striped finch with a yellow splash on his wings and tail.
 Pine siskins eat spruce and fir seeds in winter.
 They also visit feeders.

 - Northern shrikes, a predatory songbird who eats birds, insects and small mammals.
 The shrike doesn’t have sharp claws so he must impale his prey on spikes or barbed wire to eat it.
 This bird came south because his prey did.

 I saw a northern shrike in November at Moraine State Park and redpolls last Sunday.
 I’m still hoping to see evening grosbeaks and pine siskins before the irruption ends.
 I almost want winter to last a little longer so I have more time.
 Can you believe it!

 What a cold night!
 Temperatures in the single digits!
 Again I thought of how the birds are coping with cold.

-Chuck Tague’s beautiful picture of Canada geese made me wonder how they can swim in near freezing river water and stand on ice for hours.
+Chuck Tague’s photo of Canada geese coming in for a landing made me wonder how they can swim in near freezing river water and stand on ice for hours.
 It turns out that birds have special adaptions to keep themselves warm.

 Feathers are one big advantage.
 Not only do they naturally conserve heat but the feathers closest to a bird’s skin are downy.
 Birds fluff their feathers to expand the down when the weather’s cold, making the little birds look like butterballs.